Go to main content

 You: “Well, I could do better at that…”

-We know that adults with type 1 diabetes should get a minimum of 150 minutes of moderate-to-vigorous-intensity exercise weekly.
-However, only around 30% of these adults get the recommended minimum amount of exercise.
+The American Diabetes Association recommends that adults with type 1 diabetes get a minimum of 150 minutes of moderate-to-vigorous-intensity exercise weekly.
+However, only around 30% of people with type 1 get the recommended minimum amount of exercise.
 One of the biggest barriers?
 Hypoglycemia.

 That being said, the glycemic response to exercise is highly individualized.
 Not only do factors such as carbohydrate intake, hormones, and insulin on board have an impact, but the type of exercise can also play a large role.
-For example, aerobic exercise tends to drop glucose levels, while interval and resistance training may actually increase blood sugar levels.
+For example, aerobic exercise (like running) tends to drop glucose levels, while interval and strength training (like lifting weights) may actually increase blood sugar levels.

-What new studies reveal about exercise and type 1 diabetes
+What the research says about exercise and type 1 diabetes

-The Type 1 Diabetes and Exercise Initiative (T1DEXI) evaluated nearly 500 participants with type 1 diabetes over four weeks.
-The participants were asked to perform a variety of exercises using highly specified at-home regimens that incorporated aerobic activity, interval training, and resistance training.
+In a 2023 study, the Type 1 Diabetes and Exercise Initiative (T1DEXI) evaluated nearly 500 participants with type 1 diabetes over four weeks.
+Participants were asked to perform a variety of exercises using highly specified at-home regimens that incorporated aerobic activity, interval training, and resistance (strength) training.

 “The goal of the study was to collect real-world data, so while we did not want to introduce interventions that could change typical behavior, we did want participants to be aware of the potential for hypoglycemia and exercise safely,” said Robin Gal, an epidemiologist at the Jaeb Center for Health Research and the principal investigator for the T1DEXI study.

-Rather, Gal said participants were asked to check glucose levels before exercise as well as during based on symptoms of hypoglycemia.
+Rather, Gal said participants were asked to check their glucose levels before and during exercise and watch for symptoms of hypoglycemia.

 Hyperglycemia prevention